-Tutanota is already being used by millions of people around the world who understand that normal emails are like postcards that can be read and analyzed easily - not just by Secret Services and malicious attackers, but also by the email services themselves who scan people's data to post targeted advertisements.
+Tutanota is already being used by millions of people around the world who understand that normal emails are like postcards that can be read and analyzed easily - not just by Secret Services and malicious attackers, but also by the email services themselves that scan people's data to post targeted advertisements.

 Reviews of the new secure mail client

 One of our users has written a great review on Reddit: "Looking at the new Tutanota email client and all its amazing new features (2FA, search, auto-sync), I simply can’t wait for the app update to go live. ...
 I recommend everyone to secure a good user name now.
 Tutanota is definitely the future of email, and has great potential in replacing mainstream email providers."

 Restore Privacy has also published the first review of our brand-new encrypted contact form: "All communications via the encrypted contact form remain fully encrypted and secured on Tutanota servers in Germany. ...
 Tutanota is recognized as an industry leader in encrypted email solutions."

 As the very first version of the Tutanota web client has been released in March 2014, there are now lots of reviews by journalists, tech bloggers and other privacy-friendly services to be found online.

 We believe that the most honest reviews are the ones by our users.
 They are the ones who use Tutanota on a daily basis, who know it in and out, and who have been in contact with our support team.